 Foundations use the income from their assets for their work

 The term “foundation” comprises different forms of organization and types.
-The most popular forms of organization are the civil law foundations with legal personality and the trust foundation .
-The term “foundation” can also refer to other forms of organization, such as a foundation with limited liability (Stiftungs-GmbH) or a foundation association.
+The most popular forms of organisation are foundations the with legal status according to civil law and charitable trusts.
+The term “foundation” can also refer to other forms of organization, such as a foundation with limited liability (Stiftungs-GmbH) or an association of foundations.